kth-gt/cb2442/prog/p1/readme.md

 ### Test

-You can make an initial execution of your `dna2aa` function by running the python file itself directly as top-level code by executing the line,
+You can make an initial execution of your `dna2aa` function by running the Python file itself directly as top-level code by executing the line,

 ```bash
 $ python labp1.py
 ```

-However ther final test of the code is done by executing the `runner.py` executable, which can be exected from command line as,
+However the final test of the code is done by executing the `runner.py` executable, which can be run from the Terminal by,

 ```bash
 $ python runner.py